raphaeldertinatti/desktop_application/README.md

 - **btn_transf_Click**: This button opens the `Frm_Transferencia` form that displays all transfer invoices issued during the period.
 - **btn_save_Click**: This button is used to save the observation/annotation for that conference.
 If the field is empty, the `InsertObs()` method will be called, which will insert the observation into the database table.
 If there is already an observation and the save button is pressed, the `UpdateObs()` method will be called, which will update the field in the table.

 > ### Methods

+I will only mention here the methods that are truly relevant and different from those previously mentioned in other forms, which only capture a code from another form, for example.
+The complete code is also available for verification below.

+You will see that as we select the necessary data to perform the conference, the components we previously selected are disabled and new components are enabled for selection.
+The method that enables all components is `cbb_ano_SelectionChangeCommitted()`, which is called when the year is selected in the final combobox, this method also call other four methods that will be explained below:

+- **CheckRowsSys()**: This method checks if there is an imported database for the system's fiscal data.
+If there is, the method `Check_Importado()` will be called.
+- **CheckRowsIRS()**: This method checks if there is an imported database for the IRS data.
+If there is, the method `Check_Importado()` will be called.
+- **CheckRowsNSupply()**: This method checks if there is an imported database for the Supplier data.
+If there is, the method `Check_Importado()` will be called.
+- **CapturaObs()**: Method that returns the observation that was saved in the database for that conference.
+- **Check_OpenForm()**: This method creates a DataTable and fills it with data retrieved from the database through a query passed as a parameter.
+It tests and, if the DataTable is filled with any rows, it means that there is information to be shown, and thus the form passed in the parameter is opened.
+- **Check_Importado()**: This method simply populates the specified textbox informing that there are imported data for that client in that audit period, ir there are no datam the textbox will remain blank.
+- **GetSqlParameters()**: Method that contains all the MySqlParameters used in the form.

 [code: Frm_TaxAudit.cs](https://github.com/raphaeldertinatti/desktop_application/blob/main/Forms/Frm_TaxAudit.cs)